What is Melting Point?

 Melting Point Excellence instruments leave the factory having been adjusted using METTLER TOLEDO reference substances.
 A three-point calibration with benzophenone, benzoic acid and caffeine is performed, followed by an adjustment.
 The adjustment is then verified by calibration with vanillin and potassium nitrate.

-melting point calibration and adjustment
+Melting point calibration and adjustment

 9. Influence of the Heating Rate on the Melting Point Measurement